 - Winair – services to Sint Maarten/ Saint Martin

-There are daily fast ferry connections between Saint Martin and Saint Barths operated by the Voyager ferry company.
+There are daily fast ferry connections between Saint Martin and Saint Barts operated by the Voyager ferry company.
 Services run between Gustavia and Marigot (St-Martin), and between Gustavia and Oyster Pond (St-Martin).
 From Marigot, the journey is 90-minutes; from Oyster Pond, the ride is 30-minutes.
 Check the website for schedules and fares.
-I traveled to St. Barts from Oyster Pond with Voyager.
+I travelled to St. Barts from Oyster Pond with Voyager.
 It’s a fast comfortable journey across the Saint Barthélemy Channel.

 From Philipsburg (Sint Maarten), Great Bay Express offers a daily fast ferry service (40-min) to Gustavia.
 Check their website for schedule and fares.